AnCode666/ifc2gltf/README.md

 1º.
 Clone this repo.

 2ª.
-To install the dependencies, run: npm i
+To install the dependencies, go to clone's folder and run in the console: npm i

 3ª.
-To start vite building, and a development server, run: npm run dev
+To start vite building, and a development server, run in the console: npm run dev

 To use it: